Ezekiel 47 – The River of Life

 · Jacob in Genesis 28:13.

 i.
-This granting of the land in the millennial kingdom was an extension and a fulfillment of those long ago and often repeated promises.
+This granting of the land in the millennial kingdom will be an extension and a fulfillment of those long ago and often repeated promises.

 2. (15-20) The borders of the land on every side.

 “This shall be the border of the land on the north: from the Great Sea, by the road to Hethlon, as one goes to Zedad, Hamath, Berothah, Sibraim (which is between the border of Damascus and the border of Hamath), to Hazar Hatticon (which is on the border of Hauran).
 Thus the boundary shall be from the Sea to Hazar Enan, the border of Damascus; and as for the north, northward, it is the border of Hamath.
 This is the north side.